hmtechnology/woocommerce-custom-pdf-tab-plugin/README.md

 ## Usage

-1. Upload and associate PDF documents for each user from the WordPress media library in a custom field created by Plugin.
+1. Upload and **associate PDF documents for each user** from the WordPress media library in a **custom field created by this plugin**.
-2. Users will see the Documents tab in their My Account page, where they can download their personalized PDF documents, associated with them.
+2. **Users will see the Documents tab** in their My Account page, where they can download their personalized PDF documents, associated with them.

 ## Contributing